Motor controller: Reduced voltage starters

 A star delta starter is another type of Reduced-voltage starter in induction motor.
 A star delta starter will start a motor with a star connected stator winding.
 When motor reaches about 80% of its full load speed, it will begin to run in a delta connected stator winding.
 Star Delta Starter are two types.
 (1) Manual Operated Star Delta Starter, (2) Automatic Star Delta.

-The manual operated star delta starter mainly consists of a TPDP switch which stands for Triple Pole Double Throw switch.
+The manual operated star delta starter mainly consists of a TPDT switch which stands for Triple Pole Double Throw switch.
 This switch changes stator winding from star to delta.
 During starting condition stator winding is connected in the form of a star.
 Now we shall see how a star delta starter reduces the starting current of a three-phase induction motor.

 The above function achieved by using a power contactor and timer in automatic star delta starter.
 The automatic star delta starter is manufactured from three contactors, a timer and a thermal overload.
 The contactors are smaller than the single contactor used in a direct on line starter as they are controlling winding currents only.
 The currents through the winding are 1/root 3 (58%) of the current in the line.
 There are two contactors that are close during run, often referred to as the main contractor and the delta contactor.
 These are AC3 rated at 58% of the current rating of the motor.
 The third contactor is the star contactor and that only carries star current while the motor is connected in star.
 The current in star is one third of the current in delta, so this contactor can be AC3 rated at one third (33%) of the motor rating.

 The transition from star to delta can be an open transition or a closed transition.
 During open transition, the motor starter momentarily disconnects from the motor and reconnects in a delta configuration.
 In closed transition, the transition from the star to delta configuration is achieved without disconnecting the motor.
 In order to achieve that, an additional three-pole contactor and three resistors are required.